asamerh4/ansible-mesos/README.md

 These components act as the single base of all subsequent generated VM-instances.
 All service configuration we defined in `vars/main.yml` is injected when the cluster playbook is executed. (see next step)

-`Note:` when customizing the machineImage (`tasks/machineImage.yml`), keep in mind that you should only add/install packages which are used by all VM-types in our cluster. (e.g. masters, agents, edge-nodes). also the resulting image size is quite important.
+`Note:` when customizing the machineImage (`tasks/machineImage.yml`), keep in mind that you should only add/install packages which are used by all VM-types in our cluster. (e.g. masters, agents, edge-nodes).
+Also the resulting image size is quite important.
 Larger images (+2GB) tend to have significant longer deployment-times than lean ones. (~1GB)

 ### create cluster
 Now we have everything ready for creating a cluster with 1 master and 1 agent (=initial autoscaling group size)